christian-hess-94/web-design-knowledge-base/What is Web Design.md

 ### Explaining
 ![](Pasted%20image%2020211128115002.png)
 `In this case the website makes use of text to offer a easy and simple explanation about a general goal.
-In this case the use of titl`
+In this case the use of titles and subtitles are proeminent ways of delivering this information.` [[Typography]]

+### Modifying

 ---